Edelmiro Mayer

 Germán Edelmiro Mayer (28 May 1834 – 4 January 1897) was an Argentine soldier, writer and statesman who fought in the Argentine Civil Wars, the American Civil War and against the French intervention in Mexico.
 Mayer was the third governor of the national territory of Santa Cruz, being in office from 1893 until his death in 1897.

 Early life

 Mayer was born in Buenos Aires in 1834, the son of a Hungarian typographer and a Spanish mother.
 At the age of 18, he settled along with his family in New York City, where he lived until 1858.
-Back to Argentina, he joined the State of Buenos Aires army and took part in the battles of Cepeda and Pavon against the Argentine Confederation, where he reached the rank of captain and later of mayor.
+Back to Argentina, he joined the State of Buenos Aires army and took part in the battles of Cepeda and Pavon against the Argentine Confederation, where he reached the rank of captain and later of major.
 After a dispute between his superiors, General Wenceslao Paunero and Bartolome Mitre, regarding promotions, Mayer resigned to the army and in late 1861 he returned to the United States, where his uncle owned a store.